 Historically, rescissions of policies for which claims have been submitted to us were not a material portion of our claims resolved during a year.
 However, beginning in 2008, our rescissions of policies have materially mitigated our paid losses.
-In each of 2009 and 2010, rescissions mitigated our paid losses by approximately \$1.2 billion and in the first two quarters of 2011, rescissions mitigated our paid losses by approximately \$0.4 billion (in each case, the figure includes amounts that would have either resulted in a claim payment or been charged to a deductible under a bulk or pool policy, and may have been charged to a captive reinsurer).
-While we have a substantial pipeline of claims investigations that we expect will eventually result in future rescissions, we expect that rescissions will not continue at the same rates (as a percentage of claims received) we have previously experienced.
+In each of 2009 and 2010, rescissions mitigated our paid losses by approximately \$1.2 billion and in the first three quarters of 2011, rescissions mitigated our paid losses by approximately \$0.5 billion (in each case, the figure includes amounts that would have either resulted in a claim payment or been charged to a deductible under a bulk or pool policy, and may have been charged to a captive reinsurer).
+In recent quarters, 18% to 21% of claims received in a quarter have been resolved by rescissions, down from the peak of approximately 28% in the first half of 2009.
+While we have a substantial pipeline of claims investigations that we expect will eventually result in future rescissions, we expect that the percentage of claims that will be resolved through rescissions will continue to decline.

 In addition, our loss reserving methodology incorporates the effects we expect rescission activity to have on the losses we will pay on our delinquent inventory.
 A variance between ultimate actual rescission rates and these estimates, as a result of the outcome of claims investigations, litigation, settlements or other factors, could materially affect our losses.
 See "-Because loss reserve estimates are subject to uncertainties and are based on assumptions that are currently very volatile, paid claims may be substantially different than our loss reserves."
 We estimate rescissions mitigated our incurred losses by approximately \$2.5 billion in 2009 and \$0.2 billion in 2010.
-For the first two quarters of 2011, we estimate that rescissions had no significant impact on our losses incurred.
+For the first three quarters of 2011, we estimate that rescissions had no significant impact on our losses incurred.
 All of these figures include the benefit of claims not paid in the period as well as the impact of changes in our estimated expected rescission activity on our loss reserves in the period.
+At September 30,

-In recent quarters, between 18% and 24% of claims received in a quarter have been resolved by rescissions.
-At June 30, 2011, we had 184,452 loans in our primary delinquency inventory; the resolution of a significant portion of these loans will not involve paid claims.
+2011, we had 180,894 loans in our primary delinquency inventory; the resolution of a significant portion of these loans will not involve paid claims.